-If you’re interested in hiking Pen yr Ole Wen take a look at this post!
+If you’re interested in hiking Pen yr Ole Wen, take a look at this guide!

-After soaking in the views, descend the path to the western side of the lake and complete the Llyn Idwal loop.
+After soaking up the views, descend the path to the western side of the lake and complete the Llyn Idwal loop.
 Then simply retrace your steps back to the Visitor Centre.